Ice Cream Wall Art

 2) Remove foundation papers from block with tweezers or blunt edge of a seam ripper, taking care not to tug or pull out any stitches.
 Press block from wrong side.

-3) Using a light box or a sunny window and referring to Embroidery Placement Diagram, use an air-soluble marking pen to lightly trace the Embroidery Pattern on page 6 onto block.
+3) Using a light box or a sunny window and referring to Embroidery Placement Diagram, use an air-soluble marking pen to lightly trace the Embroidery Pattern (found in PDF download above) onto block.
 Place the block in the embroidery hoop, centering the design inside the opening.
 Pull fabric taut and tighten the screw.

 4) Using two strands of red embroidery floss, backstitch the traced words.
 To backstitch, pull your threaded needle up at A (Backstitch Diagram), insert it back into fabric at B, and bring it up at C. Continue in the same manner until all letters are stitched.